 Instead of focusing on quality of product, many ordinary cleaners shifted their focus to image and style.
-Using cues such as color coordinated uniforms, multicolored brochures, logo printed tissue and poly, straight/thin/cheap wood and chrome hangers, granite countertops and recessed lighting, boutique- style fashion posters and picture wrapped delivery vehicles to promote the illusion of true quality cleaning.
+Using cues such as color coordinated uniforms, multicolored brochures, logo printed tissue and poly, straight/thin/cheap wood and chrome hangers, granite countertops and recessed lighting, boutique-style fashion posters and picture wrapped delivery vehicles.
+All designed to promote the illusion of true quality cleaning.

 So why do ordinary cleaners invest in image and style?

 For 2 reasons:

 The image and style formula worked well for a while.
 Then the recession and the pandemic hit and many of their customers sought out cheaper alternatives.

 Much to their chagrin, these customers discovered that, apart from image and style, there wasn’t much difference in the quality of product.
 And that, over the past few years, they’d been paying relatively high prices for ordinary cleaning.